particle-iot/docs/src/content/reference/device-os/firmware.md

 | Publish/Subscribe Event Name | 64 | 64 | |
 | Publish/Subscribe Event Data | 255 | 622 |  |

+Limits are in bytes of UTF-8 encoded characters.

 ### Particle.variable()

 Expose a *variable* through the Cloud so that it can be called with `GET /v1/devices/{DEVICE_ID}/{VARIABLE}`.